Types of Alternative Treatments for Mesothelioma

 This training can help patients learn to reduce stress, pain and anxiety.

 Pleural mesothelioma survivor J.R.
 O’Connor used hypnotherapy, self-hypnosis and imagery to reduce overall stress in his life.
 “Because stress can drive or at least encourage cancer, I take steps to reduce it wherever possible,” O’Connor said.

-Exercise therapies such as yoga and tai chi are systems of exercise and movement that frequently improve more than physical health.
-People who practice exercise therapies often report that mental and emotional health improves, in addition to physical health.
+Yoga and tai chi are systems of exercise and movement that may improve more than physical health.
+People who practice these therapies often report improved mental and emotional health, too.

-Clinical studies of the effects of yoga on cancer patients find that yoga can improve quality of life during and after radiation therapy.
-One study on lung cancer patients found that tai chi increased the body’s ability to combat tumor formation.
+Clinical studies of the effects of yoga on cancer patients find it can improve quality of life during and after radiation therapy.
+One 2013 Cancer Nursing study on lung cancer patients found tai chi may support the body’s ability to combat tumor formation.

 Involve Your Cancer Care Team